Stroke Volume Variation (SVV): Predicting Fluid Responsiveness in Critically Ill Patients

 Does SVV work on patients who are spontaneous breathing?

 Stroke Volume Variation doesn’t work in patients who are spontaneously breathing.
-I have seen clinicians who are well respected where they’ve said that it works “to trend” but I am not a fan of shortcuts.
+I have seen clinicians who are well respected where they’ve said that it works “to trend,” but I am not a fan of shortcuts.
 The AUC in those patients is 0.53 per the linked Zhang paper.
 Perner et al. found that this does not work with an AUROC of only 0.51.
-That means that a coin flip is as accurate as SVV in determining fluid responsiveness.
+That means a coin flip is as accurate as SVV in determining fluid responsiveness.

 Putting it all together